 One of Dubai’s most popular beaches among both residents and tourists, this is the closest public beach to Dubai Marina.
 It’s littered with sunbeds and cabanas for seaside lounging, and the promenade is filled with shops, restaurants, an outdoor market and even a mini games arcade.
 It’s got some pretty special sunsets, and will have the best views of the soon-to-be-completed Ain Dubai.

 Black Palace Beach

 Also known as Secret Beach, Black Palace Beach is one of Dubai’s hidden gems when it comes to free beaches in the city.
 It’s not the easiest to access – you get to it via an almost impossible-to-find pathway, but once you’re there, it’s well worth it.
-There’s not much else around, and that’s why we enjoy it so much.
+There’s not much else around – no amenities, no showers, no food trucks, and that’s why we enjoy it so much.